Home

 (1840-1909)

 Susan F. (Murdock) Gribble was born in 1840 in Kingwood, Preston County, WV, the daughter of John S. and Rebecca (Miner) Murdock.
+She apparently did not know her own birthdate.

-After her mother died in 1854, when Susan was age 14, she apparently was sent to live with relatives in Uniontown, Fayette County, PA.
+After her mother died in 1854, when Susan was age 14, she was sent to live with relatives in Uniontown, Fayette County, PA.
 There she was raised and remained the rest of her life.

-On June 3, 1865, when Susan was 25, she married James Erwin Gribble (1843-1909), the son of John and Ann (Welch) Gribble of Fayette County.
+On June 3, 1865, when Susan was 25, she married 22-year-old James Erwin Gribble (1843-1909), the son of John and Ann (Welch) Gribble of Fayette County.
 Rev. J.T.A.
 Henderson of Luzerne Township, Fayette County, performed the ceremony.

 News of their wedding was published in the Uniontown Genius of Liberty newspaper.
-The clipping is seen here, dated June 8, 1865, five days after the actual event took place.
+The clipping is seen here, dated June 8, 1865, five days after the event took place.

-James' father John also had come to Fayette County from Preston County, and "began his business career as a teamster on the old Cumberland Pike at the age of eighteen," said John W. Jordan's 1912 book, Genealogical and Personal History of Fayette County, Pennsylvania.
-"He was so employed continuously from 1808 until 1837, when he became proprietor of the hold historical "Red Tavern" located three miles from Brownsville.
+James' father, John Gribble, also had come to Fayette County from Preston County, and "began his business career as a teamster on the old Cumberland Pike at the age of eighteen," said John W. Jordan's 1912 book, Genealogical and Personal History of Fayette County, Pennsylvania.
+"He was so employed continuously from 1808 until 1837, when he became proprietor of the old historical "Red Tavern" located three miles from Brownsville.
 He was one of the characters of his day and filled well his position in life."
 John also is mentioned on several pages of The Old Pike: A History of the National Road by Thomas B. Searight.
 It was in this environment that John Erwin Gribble would have grown up.
 (Click to see other members of the family closely connected with the National Road, the nation's first turnpike and superhighway of the 1800s.)

 They resided in Redstone Township and later at Haddenville, Menallen Township, near Uniontown.
 They were "faithful and active" members of the Presbyterian Church.
 One of James’ brothers, J. William Gribble, may have been affiliated with the Albion Hotel in nearby Fairchance, PA.